 You'll have the option to upload three photos to send via Dialpad.
 Don't forget, you can share photos from your native gallery straight to Dialpad.

 Just select Dialpad from your share options and then either select a frequent contact or search for one of your Dialpad contacts.

 Receive a Message

-You'll receive a banner notification on your screen, a badge notification on the app's icon, and a notification within the app.
-We got your back.
+You'll receive a banner notification on your screen, a badge notification on the app's icon, and a notification within the app—in other words, we got your back.

 Need to grab the attention of the group?
 On your new message screen, tap after your recipient's name to add more contacts.

-Once you've started your conversation, you can tap on the Profile within the conversation thread to view individual group members, add another contact to your group, or leave the group.
+Once you've started your conversation, you can tap on the Profile within the conversation thread to view individual group members, add another contact to your group, leave the group, or mute notifications.

-Tap on any individual group member to pull up options like View Profile, Send Message, Call, or Remove From Group.
+Tap on any individual group member to pull up options like:

 Not only is your outbound caller ID and HD Calling options nestled under your Settings, but also the ability to adjust the type of notifications you receive as well as how you receive them.